livekiersted/hugo-base/README.md

 #

-Hello friend!
+Hello friends!
 This repository holds the code and content for this website.
 It is a static website built with [hugo](https://gohugo.io).

 ## Updating Content